 #3 – Counterparty Default Risk

-This risk is negligible for investment-grade asset swap and is real for high yield transactions.
-The default of the bond could leave the swap investor to unwind the transaction on terms that cannot be predicted in advance.
+This risk is negligible for investment-grade asset swaps and is real for high-yield transactions.
+The bond default could leave the swap investor to unwind the transaction on terms that cannot be predicted in advance.

 #4 – Credit Spread Risk